LearnersGuild/curriculum-app/modules/Integration-Testing-With-Mocha-And-Chai/exercises/Testing-Database/README.md

 Use the starter code in https://github.com/GuildCrafts/example-address-book-api.
 Fork the repo, get a local copy working, and read the code to see how it works.
 Things to notice:

 - What are the different files?
-Why to do they exist?
+Why do they exist?
 - How are tests run?
 What libraries/tools to they use?
 - How do the tests have data to work with?
 How is this test data separated from development data?